Blood, Sweat & Tears: Reformations

 In the summer of 1975, BS&T recorded a live album that was released in Europe and Japan the following year as In Concert.
-The album was released in the US as Live and Improvised in May 1991.
+And this album was eventually released in the US as Live and Improvised in May 1991.
 The album featured different guitarists on different nights: Wadenius, Steve Khan and Mike Stern, the last who took over permanently for a time (Jeff Richman filled in for Stern in mid-1976).
 Jazz percussionist Don Alias was also present for the live album.
 After recording, Giorgianni left and was replaced by Forrest Buchtel (formerly of Woody Herman's band).

-Around the same time, Colomby discovered a talented bass player by the name of Jaco Pastorius in Florida.
+Around the same period, Colomby discovered a talented bass player by the name of Jaco Pastorius in Florida.
 He produced Pastorius' first solo album which was released in the spring of 1976.
 In late 1975, Pastorius toured with BS&T subbing for Ron McClure and when McClure left in early 1976, Colomby arranged for Pastorius to join the band, though he stayed for only about three months.
 On April 1, 1976, Pastorius joined Weather Report.
 Pastorius was briefly succeeded by Keith Jones before Danny Trifan stepped in.

 In 1975 the group was offered a slot at the Newport Jazz Festival in Newport, Rhode Island.
 The city government was concerned that a "rock band" would attract a rowdy audience; it threatened to revoke the concert permit if BS&T was not removed from the program.
 Ultimately, concert organizers were able to force the event forward via judicial injunction.
 The litigation reached the United States Supreme Court.

 In July 1976 More Than Ever, produced by Bob James and featuring guest vocals by Patti Austin and appearances by a host of NYC session players, including pianist Richard Tee, guitarists Eric Gale and Hugh McCracken, trumpeter Jon Faddis and Eric Weissberg (banjo, dobro), was released but sold disappointingly.
 After it stalled at US No. 165, Columbia Records dropped the band.
 At this time Colomby, BS&T's sole remaining original member, stopped touring with the group and Don Alias assumed sole percussion duties before leaving as well to make way for Roy McCurdy.

-In 1977, BS&T signed with ABC Records and began working on Brand New Day (November 1977).
+In 1977 BS&T signed with ABC Records and began working on Brand New Day (November 1977).
 The album was co-produced by Colomby, but his direct involvement with the group ceased after this release.
 Colomby was by this point the sole owner of the BS&T trademark name.
 Brand New Day garnered positive reviews but slow sales.
 At this same time BS&T were said to be recording tracks for an instrumental album with a personnel of Tony Klatka, Forrest Buchtel, Dave Bargeron, Bill Tillman, Larry Willis, Danny Trifan, Roy McCurdy and Mike Stern, but the album never appeared.